danielmkarlsson/SuperClean/README.md

 ## Updating

-I have found that in order to be able to update consistently across different operating systems I need to first uninstall:
+I have found that in order to be able to update consistently across different operting systems I need to first uninstall:

 `Quarks.uninstall("SuperClean");`